Skip to main content

 Fundamentals

-Lifestyle factors substantially augment the of Sermorelin and Ipamorelin by creating a physiological environment that is receptive to the effects of these peptides.
+Lifestyle factors substantially augment the cardiovascular benefits of Sermorelin and Ipamorelin by creating a physiological environment that is receptive to the effects of these peptides.
 These growth hormone secretagogues work by stimulating the pituitary gland to release growth hormone (GH), which in turn promotes the production of Insulin-like Growth Factor 1 (IGF-1).

 This process has several downstream effects on the cardiovascular system, including improved endothelial function, better lipid profiles, and enhanced cardiac cell repair.
 When combined with specific lifestyle choices, these effects are not merely additive; they are synergistic, leading to more significant and sustainable improvements in heart health.